FOSS4GAcademy/GST102FOSS4GLabs/Module 2 Lab/QGIS 2.8/Module 2 Lab.md

 ### 5 Challenge Assignment (optional)

 There are several more datasets in the Lab 2 Data/ChallengeData directory.
 There is a World_Countries shapefile and two tabular datasets: CO2_Readings_World.xls and RenewableEnergy_Percentages.dbf.
 Both of these tabular formats can be brought into QGIS Desktop as tables.
-Identify the fields by which these two tables can be joined to the World_Countries shapefile. *Note*: You can add additional joins to a shapefile by just repeating the process in Task 1.
+Identify the fields by which these two tables can be joined to the World_Countries shapefile.

+*Note*: You can add additional joins to a shapefile by just repeating the process in Task 1.

+*Note*: Excel files (.xls/.xlsx) do not display in QGIS Browser, so use the Add Vector Layer button in QGIS Desktop to add Excel files to the QGIS project.

 Once you have joined the data make two maps: 1) Showing CO2 readings by country and 2) RenewableEnergy_Percentages by country.